Appeal of Assessment Result

 Before a student submits an appeal:

-After provisional results have been published, students can discuss these with their programme coordinator or other appropriate staff.
+After provisional results have been published, students can discuss these with their Year Tutor, Programme Chair or other appropriate staff.
 The aim is to understand these results and provide guidance for students in the future.
 This early communication can provide useful clarification and feedback and may help to inform a student’s decision on whether to proceed or not with an appeal.
-However, once an appeal is submitted to the Registrar’s Office, it is no longer appropriate for a student to consult with faculty staff about the appeal lodged.
+However, once an appeal is submitted to the Registrar’s Office, it is no longer appropriate for a student to consult with Faculty staff about the appeal lodged.

-Where applicable, a student may initially decide to make a request to the Office of Academic and Student Affairs to view their scripts.
+Where applicable, a student may initially decide to make a request to Academic and Student Affairs to view their scripts.
 This relates only to programmes where written assessment sessions take place.
 Under the Freedom of Information Act, students are entitled to access and view their scripts.
-However, to ensure applications to view scripts are processed within the appeal deadline date, specific dates for viewing scripts are scheduled each year by the Office of Academic and Student Affairs.
+However, to ensure applications to view scripts are processed within the appeal deadline date, specific dates for viewing scripts are scheduled each year by Academic and Student Affairs.
 Three full days are set aside, commencing one day after formal publication of results and ending the day before the appeal submission deadline.
+The dates for 2018/19 are 17 - 19 June 2019 inclusive.
 For practice based programmes, students may decide to review their student assessment feedback sheets, which are kept on their student files in the Faculty Office.

 Appeal fees are €25 per module, up to a maximum of €100 per sitting.
-This fee can be paid online via https://epay.iadt.ie/open
+This fee mustbe paid online via https://epay.iadt.ie/open.
+Evidence of payment must be submitted with your appeal form; please attach the email receipt you receive on payment.

 Students may wish to contact the Student Union for support and advice on how to proceed with an appeal.